orbitalconsortium/orbital-collection/memory-bank/systemPatterns.md

 - The orbital uses the BytesTransform trait for data transformations
 - The orbital can use custom transform implementations
 - The orbitals-support crate provides default implementations

+### Orbital to Orbital Macros Relationship
+- The orbital alkane uses the declare_orbital! macro for WebAssembly interface
+- The orbital defines an OrbitalMessage enum with the OrbitalMessage derive macro
+- The OrbitalMessage derive macro implements the MessageDispatch trait
+- The orbital-macros crate handles the boilerplate code for WebAssembly integration
+- The macros maintain compatibility with the alkanes framework

 ### Data Flow
 1. User requests data from an orbital instance (opcode 1000)